International Labour Organization (ILO)

 22 April: Earth Day

-Recently the Earth Hour was observed on 28th March, 2020.
+Recently Earth Hour was observed on 28th March 2020.
 It encourages people to switch off the lights from 8.30 pm to 9.30 pm as per their local time.

-Iran says it launched military satellite into orbit
+Iran says it launched a military satellite into orbit

 TDB approves financial support to MyLab Discovery Solutions for ramping up production of COVID-19 diagnostic kits

-The Technology Development Board (TDB) has approved financial support to MyLab Discovery Solutions, Pune, for ramping up production of COVID-19 diagnostic kits.
-Mylab Discovery Solutions is the first indigenous company to develop real-time PCR based molecular diagnostic kit which screens and detects COVID 19 from samples.
-The support from TDB will ensure ramp up in the production
+The Technology Development Board (TDB) has approved financial support to MyLab Discovery Solutions, Pune, for ramping up the production of COVID-19 diagnostic kits.
+Mylab Discovery Solutions is the first indigenous company to develop a real-time PCR-based molecular diagnostic kit which screens and detects COVID-19 from samples.
+The support from TDB will ensure ramp-up in the produ

-TIFAC plans to come up with white paper on strategising revival of Indian economy after COVID -19
+TIFAC plans to come up with a white paper on strategising the revival of the Indian economy after COVID -19

-The key focus is reported to be on strengthening Make in India initiatives, commercialization of Indigenous technology, develo
+The key focus is reported to be on strengthening Make in India initiatives, commercialization of Indigenous techno

 New Development Bank financial assistance OF 5 billion dollars to BRICS countries

-INDIA appreciated efforts of New Development Bank on fast tracking of financial assistance of about five billion dollars to BRICS countries including Emergency Assistance of one billion dollar to India to combat COVID-19 pandemic.
-Addressing the 5th Annual Meeting of Board of Governors through video conference yesterday, Ms. Sitharaman also suggested that, assistance under this facility to be enhanced to 10 billio
+INDIA appreciated the efforts of the New Development Bank on fast-tracking financial assistance of about five billion dollars to BRICS countries including Emergency Assistance of one billion dollars to India to combat the COVID-19 pandemic.
+Addressing the 5th Annual Meeting of the Board of Governors through video conference yesterday, Ms. Sitharaman also suggested that, assistance under this facility be enhanc

 One more institute of CSIR started whole-genome sequencing of coronavirus